 # Using the Workato Connector SDK

-Workato's Connector SDK has numerous features that enable you to build, test, develop, and share your custom connector.
-In this article, we will be going through the basic functionalities of the platform and how you can leverage different functionalities to make your connector development process smoother.
+Workato's Connector SDK has many features that enable you to build, test, develop, and share your custom connector.
+In this article, we will describe the basic functionalities of the platform, and how you can leverage different Workato features to simplify your connector development process.